(Interactive GTX 1080 comparison chart found above! It may take a few seconds to load!)

 If you plan on overclocking your GPU, the boost clock is essentially what the company is saying you can achieve maximum MHz when overclocking at a safe level.

 Printed Circuit Boards (PCBs) can either be reference PCBs, for example by Nvidia, or custom PCBs, which are produced by the aftermarket brands such as EVGA, MSI or Asus.
 Custom PCBs often have different components compared to reference PCBs and this can help when overclocking, although reference PCBs have the benefit of being easier to install a aftermarket cooler onto the GTX 1080 graphics card.
 It is not always true that custom PCBs improve performance, it depends on the components changed compared to the reference PCB, such as Capacitors, VRAM and VRMs.

-In may 2016, NVIDIA announced their new high performance graphics card, the GeForce GTX 1080, claimed to be one of the worlds most advanced graphics cards for sale in 2016.
+In may 206, NVIDIA announced their new high performance graphics card, the GeForce GTX 1080, claimed to be one of the worlds most advanced graphics cards for sale in 2016, and even now in 2018.
 Built on the new Pascal architecture from Intel, the GTX 1080 delivers over two times the performance and three times the efficiency against its sibling, the GeForce Titan X.

 This large increase in performance is largely down to its adoption of Pascal technology, providing massive increases in graphics performance, memory bandwidth and efficiency of the cards power usage.
 The GTX 1080 has plenty of connectivity, including 3 DP connections, 1 DVI port as well as an HDMI port to future proof it for VR.